 Elle hasn’t felt right since she moved into her rented house.
 She has the creepy feeling that someone is watching her.
 Everything about the atmosphere feels – strange.
 But she convinces herself that it’s her own imagination because she’s a writer.
 And she’s likely to have strange imaginings because of that, isn’t she?
 As paranoia and terror takes over, she knows someone is out to get her…

 I absolutely loved this!
 I have no intention of spoiling the story, but I will say that if suspenseful books are for you, then this is a book you definitely have to read!

 So, there we have it, the first post about crime, mystery and dark books for the second half of the year (where is the time going?!).
 Next month my Spell the Month in Books post will be a bit longer.
 August has more letters! 😁 If you try any of these books, or you’ve read them, do feel free to let me know in the comments.
 As always, my disclaimer: this post contains a few affiliate links if you’re an Amazon US user, but only to books I’ve personally read and recommend.

 If you want to tell me what you’ve been reading, or are planning to read this month, you can tell me in the comments, or find me on Facebook or Instagram.
 And if you’ve read one of my books, I’d love to hear from you!
 New ones are in the pipeline.
 More on those very soon…

 Would you like to join my Readers’ Club?
 You’ll get to be among the first to hear about my books, be told of any special – and even exclusive – offers, get more crime book talk and lots of other good stuff.
-There’s an exclusive, FREE, welcome gift of Till You Die, waiting for you if you choose to sign up.
+There’s an exclusive, FREE, welcome gift of Beneath the Flesh waiting for you if you choose to sign up.
 Just click below.